 Older heating systems faced looser requirements for energy efficiency.
 Some manufacturers produced furnaces with AFUE ratings as low as 44%.
 Furnaces also become less efficient over time, even if they initially had a high AFUE rating.

-Learn how long HVAC systems last by contacting our team at Mission Comfort.
+Learn how long Heating and Air Conditioning systems last by contacting our team at Mission Comfort.
 We understand that most heating systems only last for around 20 years.
 After this period of time, they start to wear out, becoming less efficient at heating the air and increasing your energy costs.

 Signs Your Heater Is Getting Less Efficient